Template: ElectraNet Generator Performance Standards (GPS) Assessment Guideline

 This template assumes National Electricity Rules (NER) Automatic Access Standard (AAS) compliance for all tests, unless otherwise specified.

-The ElectraNet requirements document frequently specifies that test are to be repeated at an initial active power setpoint of -1 p.u. - which are only applicable for battery energy storage systems (BESS) or other generator types which act as loads (e.g. synchronous condensers).
+The ElectraNet requirements document frequently specifies that tests are to be repeated at an initial active power setpoint of -1 p.u.
+This is only applicable for battery energy storage systems (BESS) or other generator types which act as loads (e.g. synchronous condensers).

-If your project supports acting as a load, you will need to configure scenario variables to complete the entire template in this mode in order to complete all test at active power of -1 per unit.
+If your project supports acting as a load, you will need to configure Scenario Variables to complete the entire template in this mode so you can undertake all of the tests that require active power of -1 per unit.
 This avoids lengthy template modifications to enable/disable loop variables with active power of -1 per unit.

 4.2.1 (S5.2.5.1) Reactive Power Capability